savioke/robot-ui-small/README.md

-# robot-ui
+# robot-ui-small

-Web UI for RelayCore
+Web UI for RelayCore 7" screens

 ## Building a package locally on Ubuntu 20.04